-At Proudfoot, we have identified eight trends that will significantly impact cement plant organisation and staff roles over this time-frame.
+At Proudfoot, we have identified eight trends that will significantly impact cement plant organization and staff roles over this time-frame.

-- Rapid technological advances: Most cement players already have a good digital roadmap, with digitalisation, Industry 4.0 and automation projects underway.
-However, it is evident that few have calculated the organisational impacts of this on their business structure;
+ii.
+Rapid technological advances: Most cement players already have a good digital roadmap, with digitalisation, Industry 4.0 and automation projects underway.
+However, it is evident that few have calculated the organizational impacts of this on their business structure;

-- The speed of green politics: The EU ETS price has already reached Euro75/t, but it may reach Euro100/t or more by 2030.
-Proudfoot anticipates that speed of technical and organisational changes will more or less follow the increase.
+iv.
+The speed of green politics: The EU ETS price has already reached Euro75/t, but it may reach Euro100/t or more by 2030.
+Proudfoot anticipates that speed of technical and organizational changes will more or less follow the increase.
 The EU ETS CBAM (and possibly other taxes) will affect the locations of cement plants around the world;

 How will they find, source and attract the correct new talent?
 What learning and development needs to take place?
 What are the year-by-year demographics, and of course, how can firms incentivise, reward and measure the performance of their many new Generation Z employees… all while still turning a reasonable margin?
 The task is not to be underestimated.
 Our final piece of advice…?

 This article first appeared in Global Cement written by Angus Maclean, EVP Construction & Building Materials EMEAA at Proudfoot.